Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Cross-app Awareness

-Some banks send “fake positive" for pre-payments and only debit the amount once the transaction is concluded.
+Some banks send "fake positive" for pre-payments and only debit the amount once the transaction is concluded.
+We introduced contextual warnings to keep people informed.

 Safe Travels